bookingactivities/booking-activities/readme.txt

 * Feature - Set the minimum booking quantity required per user (activity option and group category option)
 * Fix - Wrong error message when quantity <= 0 in booking form
 * Fix - PHP notice when updating single events and activity or calendar with no managers
+* Fix - Don't display booking actions in emails
+* Fix - PHP warning and notice when a WooCommerce order was made and notifications sent

 = 1.3.3 - 2018/02/11 =
 * Fix - Repeated events were not displayed on today's date at a future time